ywu1741/MITx-6.00.1x-Introduction-to-Computer-Science-and-Programming-Using-Python/README.md

 ** Please note that I have only uploaded the codes.
 You need the files accompanying each problem set/exam for the codes to work.

 ** My codes include helper codes written by the course instructors/TAs.
-Help codes are marked.
+Helper codes are marked.

-** I am an absolute beginner in programming, and the experience of coding independently has been the most helpful so far.
+** Coding independently and wrestling with the problems have been the most helpful experience for me personally.
 So please try out yourself first!

 ** My codes are definitely not the most efficient/neat/beautiful, but I am making progress every day!